Taxation of Ordinary and Qualified Dividends

 Because many stockholders will not own enough shares to receive a full share of stock in a dividend or rights distribution, the company will sometimes sell the shares and divide the proceeds among the stockholders, which is treated as a stock redemption by the corporation, resulting in a taxable distribution equal to the amount of cash received by the stockholder minus the basis of the fractional share sold.
 The capital gain or loss is reported on Form 8949, Sales and Other Dispositions of Capital Assets and Schedule D, Capital Gains and Losses.

 Some corporations issue so-called script dividends, based on a script certificate that entitles the stockholder to a fractional share of the corporation.
-Script dividends are generally not taxable unless the corporation sells it and gives the stockholder the proceeds.
-The income will be equal to the income received minus the basis allocated to the certificate.
-If the certificate is redeemable for cash, then its fair market value is taxable income as of the date it is received.
+Script dividends are not taxable unless the corporation sells it and gives the stockholder the proceeds.
+The income = the income received minus the basis allocated to the certificate.
+If the certificate is redeemable for cash, then its fair market value is taxable income when it is received.

 Dividends received as property — sometimes called dividend in kind — are taxable on the fair market value of the property.